 7.4.2.
 Access to customer data is restricted, we have password policies and use encrypted tunnelling to ensure access remains secure.

 7.4.3.
-Payment details are never processed directly or retained in any way by Newmor Wallcoverings – we use Opayo to complete our payment processing, an industry leading third party supplier whose priority is data security.
+Payment details are never processed directly or retained in any way by Newmor Wallcoverings – we use an industry leading third party supplier who’s priority is data security to complete our payment processing,

 7.4.4.
 All online systems and infrastructure are regularly monitored and updated in order to maintain security.